Photo copyright morealtitude.wordpress.com

 Enrique Shueg – Brother in law of Emilio, Facundo and Jose Bacardi, the three sons of the founder.
 Born the same year as the company was founded (1862), he steered the company almost single-handedly into the modern area, and was the key link between the small family firm and the global behemoth it eventually became.
 He played a leading role in the company for fifty years, expanding the reach of Bacardi to jet set visitors, tourists and even gangsters, and making Cuba the home of rum before moving operations to Puerto Rico.

 Dean Martin – drinker of rum, singer and film star and member of the 1950s era Rat Pack.

 Reviewers – there are so very few reviewers out there for rum (versus the hundreds who blog about whiskies).
 Those that enter the field have their work cut out for them, not least because of the paucity of selections which they can review on the budget they have.
 They serve a useful purpose in that they raise rum awareness as much as any brand ambassador or festival/competition organizer and provide useful (if free) advertising for many small outfits who might otherwise never be heard about outside their state, province, canton or country.

 And there you have it.
 All the reference points people have made on the list.
 This took me the better part of a day to hammer together under the influence of both coffee and some homemade hooch, so please forgive any errors I’ve made in the spelling.
-It was fun to do, and I hope you who have had the stomach to read this much and have reached this point (drunk or sober), walk away with a few laughs and a bit of extra trivia.
+It was fun to do, and I hope you who have had the stomach to read this much and have reached this point (drunk or sober), walk away with an enriched body of knowledge on rum’s past and present Big Guns.